patrickpatrickpatrick/patrickpages/content/blog/2023lists.md

 ## Music

 I keep forgetting to log all the music I listen to, I then have to painfully recall from memory what I actually enjoyed each year.
-The sheer amount of great music released this year however made this list a lot easier than last year.
+The sheer amount of great music released this year however made this way easier than 2022.

 I'll say without caveats that it was "a great year for music".
 In pretty much every genre (that I keep up with) there was something interesting released.
 For the most part the "discourse" was very ignorable because it was so easy to find something else to listen to.
 It feels like the strongest year of this decade so far and one that I think will be looked back on very favourably at the end of the 2020s.

-I'm sure there must be some seminal metal/hardcore releases (need to listen to the Liturgy record) that I haven't (yet) heard (as that's probably the biggest hole in my list of genres-that-I'm-typically-very-into this year).

 Here are some lists of what I've been listening to the most this year but also I've probably forgotten, like, more than half of it lol